ysabetwordsmith: (Crowdfunding butterfly ship)

 [personal profile] curiosity

-Voting is now CLOSED for the Patron category of the 2025 Rose & Bay Awards.
+Voting is now CLOSED for the OTHER PROJECTS category of the 2026 Rose & Bay Awards.
 Thank you for your participation!

-Voting is now OPEN for the Patron category of the Rose & Bay Awards.
-This award honors excellence in creative crowdfunding, and this category recognizes the people who support projects financially, among other ways.
-Everyone is encouraged to make nominations and, later, to vote.
-Icons and banners are available to help spread the word.
-Please read the complete details below, and then make your nominations in a comment under this post.
+Voting is now OPEN for the Other Projects category of the Rose and Bay Awards.
+These awards honor excellence in creative crowdfunding, and this category recognizes amazing projects that don't fit into any other area.
+Everyone is encouraged to vote.
+Please read the complete details below, and then make your vote in the following poll.
+For more information about these awards, visit the 2026 Rose & Bay Landing Page.

 Read more... )